thisisshin0404-netizen/MIRA/README.md

 # MIRA
 Modeling In Radical Agony

+Multiscale smilation for investigating physical behavior of particles and molecules/polymers under extreme conditions like space environment (Not developed yet)

+## Current Mira (12 May 2026)
 MIRA is a minimal 2D molecular dynamics toy code written in C++ and exposed to Python with pybind11.
 It currently implements a very basic particle simulation with periodic boundary conditions, Lennard-Jones 12-6 interactions, and Euler time integration.
 The project is built with a small CMake-based structure so the module can be imported directly from Python for testing.

 ## Developers